sohansai/product-categorization/README.md

 # Creating an E-commerce Product Categorization Model Using Deep Learning

-In this project, we build a predictive model and categorize products in an e-commerce data set.
+Here, we build a predictive model to categorize products in an e-commerce data set.
 Product categorization is a supervised classification problem where the product categories are the target classes, and the features are the words extracted from the product description or an image.
 The aim is to successfully classify product categories with high precision using state machine learning and deep learning techniques.

 ## Methodology and Approach